AkashPegada/ems-backend/ems-backend/README.md

 └── .gitignore
 ```

-If your base package is different (for example `com.akash.emsbackend`), update the path above to match it.
+Update the package path above if your base package differs.

 ---

 ## 🧩 Error Response Format

-All errors are returned in a unified structure similar to:
+Typical error response returned by the global exception handler:

 ```json
 {